ninjaneers-team/uropa/docs/guides/getting-started.md

 ```

 And that's it.
-Start using urOpa to declaratively configure your Opa installation today!
+Start using uropa to declaratively configure your Opa installation today!